WezomAgency/wezom-standard-tabs/README.md

 }
 ```

-_alternate way to style the bocks_
+_alternate way to style the blocks_

 ```css
 .my-block:not(.is-active) {